5 min read

 The dog posted up at the door, shedding and barking at passersby like it’s her job.

-The smell of roasting chicken winding through the house while I work.
+The smell of roasting chickens wafting through the house while I work.

 My family stomping in soon, dragging backpacks, work bags, and a thousand questions about what’s for dinner.

-The kind of life that's messy, loud, impossible to schedule…and better than anything I ever thought I deserved when I was sitting in that gray cubicle, swallowing my dreams.
+The kind of life that's messy and impossible to schedule…and usually better than anything I ever thought I deserved when I was sitting in that windowless gray cubicle, swallowing my dreams.

 Is it easy?